 There is a wide variety of part-time jobs available for students.
 Opportunities exist across all industry sectors, including tutoring, care jobs, administrative/office work, marketing, advertising, PR, research as well as hospitality and retail.

 The University recommends that students work for no more than 20 hours per week.
 This is to help you to achieve the right balance between your studies, other commitments and the need to earn money to support yourself.
 For more information on your rights in the workplace read the AUSA "Your Rights at Work" guide.

 If you are an International Student from outside the EEA (European Economic Area) you must ensure you have the right to work.
 Contact the International Student Advisers for further guidance on firstname.lastname@example.org.
 Useful information is also provided by UKCISA.

-StudentJob is a new collaborative service between AUSA and the University Careers Service aimed at helping students to secure part-time jobs and to support students who are already working part-time.
+StudentJob is a new collaborative service between AUSA and the University Careers and Employability Service aimed at helping students to secure part-time jobs and to support students who are already working part-time.

 To get more information about finding part-time work experience and working besides your studies download the How to Earn Whilst You Learn Student Guide.

 Including part-time work on your CV and job applications

 Students often ask us if they should detail part-time work on their CV.
 The answer is “yes”.
 For example, a part-time role in a café or bar demonstrates a wide range of skills, such as developing experience in customer service, business awareness, teamwork and communication.